johnyenter-briars/blog-frontend/source/_posts/whatsnext.md

 ---
 title: It's Been a While
-date: 2015-02-XXX
+date: 2015-02-19
 ---

 ### What's Been Going On With Me?

 I don't quite know what to put in this blog, except my own thoughts and experiences since the last time I posted.

-My [last blog post](XXX) was in 2022, and that already feels like a lifetime ago.
+My [last blog post](/2022/02/07/mediasystem) was in 2022, and that already feels like a lifetime ago.
 Since then, I've made mistakes, built tons of software, and grown so much - in both my professional and personal life.

-I've rebuild / refactored my [media system](XXX) *twice* in that same span.
+I've rebuild / refactored my media system *twice* in that same span.
 Each time I've been very happy with the results, but needed more features.
-The [current iteration](XXX) started out very ambitious, and had to be scaled back in order to get the project in a usable state.
+The [current iteration](https://github.com/johnyenter-briars/harmonize) started out very ambitious, and had to be scaled back in order to get the project in a usable state.
 One day I hope to return to it and finish it out.
 Maybe I'll make a blog post on it someday.

 Since 2022, I've started a band.
 Been very lucky that everyone wants to stick together, and we've been blessed to have the opportunity to play a few shows.
 One day I hope to post our music on here as well.